Listen To The Article

 (An alternative to burying wire in the soil is to reinforce the base of your fence by wrapping an “apron” or “skirt” around it made out of chicken, dog or cyclone wire, bending it at a right angle so it extends out to the ground.
 When dogs or foxes start digging where the fence meets the dirt, they won’t be able to get through the wire and eventually they’ll tire of trying.

-4. Cover the run with an aviary net for added protection from aerial predators, or else string some galvanized wires across it, about a foot apart.
+You can do this for added protection from aerial predators, or else string some galvanized wires across it, about a foot apart.
 If raccoons, bobcats, skunks, fishers and other climbing, jumping and prying predators are a concern, install a finer, sturdier shield overhead such as welded wire mesh or wooden slats or lattice.

 Most four-legged predators hesitate from approaching their game without enough cover.
 Remove thick vegetation, debris and all kinds of potential hiding places outside.
 By all means you may provide natural shelters (shrubs, branches) and man-made ones (crates, pallets, an old chair) inside their pen – they’ll serve as added shade and protection for your birds – but keep the field outside it always mowed and free from obstruction.

 Story continues below video

-6. Don’t leave food in the run.
 Clean up food scraps and spills before nightfall, as these can attract rats and rodents.
 Though rodents don’t attack chickens, they can otherwise eat chicken feed, contaminate it with their droppings, urine and hair, and spread lice, mites, fleas and all kinds of diseases.
 Store both feeds and water away from the coop or else cover them securely with tight lids.
 Likewise, put away feeders at night or make sure they’re covered.
 It would also be wise to keep your compost pile away from the coop, run or free-range areas.

-7. Never leave uncollected eggs in the coop.
 They’ll likely attract rats, skunks and snakes.

-8. Employ the help of guard animals.
 Donkeys, llamas and certain breeds of dogs are known to be good livestock sentries, as are guinea fowls.
 Though guineas belong to the same family as chickens, they make a lot of noise at the slightest unfamiliar sound and movement.
 They not only make excellent guardians, they’ll also help control snakes, ticks and mites.

-11. Consider setting up traps as a last-ditch offense against those pesky varmints.
 If all of the above fails, ultimately you would have to consider whether you should not only eliminate predator access to your chickens, but eliminate the predators as well.
 In which case, you may want to keep that rifle handy by the backdoor.
 But be sure to check gun laws in your area first.
 You don’t want to get in trouble with the law just for shooting a raccoon.